 - Policy Implications

-Frequent use of disciplinary removal from school is associated with higher student dropout and delinquency rates (1, 2).
-In fact, students who regularly miss school for any reason—unexcused or excused absences – are at increased risk of academic failure and dropping out (3).
-While disciplinary removal may be necessary at times, research shows that students often are removed for minor disruptions, and suspensions/expulsions do not result in safer schools, better student behavior, or improved academic performance (1, 4, 5).
-Research also has documented significantly disparate disciplinary treatment of youth of color, students with disabilities, sexual minority youth, and other vulnerable groups (2, 6).
-The U.S. government recently issued formal guidance urging school leaders to take immediate action to address school discipline disparities, and state and federal law now require use of alternatives to exclusionary discipline (5, 6).
-While California has made progress in reducing suspensions/expulsions in recent years, much more work is needed to ensure that all schools, including preschools, implement effective, equitable discipline policies and that all students have healthy learning environments (5, 7).
-In accordance with state and federal guidelines, many districts are turning to evidence-based strategies that focus on creating a positive school climate and providing students with the support they need to succeed (1, 5, 7).
-In addition, policies that help schools document absenteeism and truancy early, and intervene in non-punitive ways can help reduce student absences and improve academic performance (1, 3, 8).
+Frequent disciplinary removal from school is associated with higher student dropout and delinquency rates (1, 2).
+In fact, students who regularly miss school for any reason—unexcused or excused—are at increased risk for academic failure and dropping out (3).
+While disciplinary removal may be necessary at times, suspensions and expulsions generally do not result in safer schools or better student behavior (1, 4).
+In addition, research has documented disparate disciplinary treatment of youth of color, students with disabilities, and LGBTQ youth (1, 2).

+California has enacted numerous policy changes over the last decade to improve school discipline and attendance, including a recent ban on out-of-school suspensions in grades K-8 for minor disruptive or defiant behavior (5, 6, 7).
+While substantial progress has been made, much more work is needed to ensure that all schools, beginning with pre-K, implement effective, equitable discipline policies and provide positive learning environments (4, 8).
+In accordance with state guidelines, many districts are employing evidence-based strategies that focus on improving school climate and providing students with the support they need to succeed (8).
+In addition, increased efforts have focused on identifying absenteeism and truancy early, and intervening in non-punitive ways, to help improve student attendance and success (3, 7).

-For more policy ideas about truancy, suspensions, and expulsions, see kidsdata.org’s Research & Links section, or visit Attendance Works and the Supportive School Discipline Communities of Practice.
-Also see Policy Implications under these kidsdata.org topics: School Connectedness, High School Graduation, and Bullying/Harassment at School.
+For more information, see kidsdata.org’s Research & Links section, or visit Attendance Works and Fix School Discipline.
+Also see Policy Implications under these kidsdata.org topics: School Climate, School Safety, and Bullying and Harassment at School.

-- Uncovering and flagging chronic absenteeism (both unexcused and excused absences) early in elementary and middle school by tracking individual student attendance in real-time and by collecting and publicly reporting absence data at the district, school, grade, and student subgroup levels (3, 8)
+- In accordance with state policy, improving efforts to uncover and flag chronic absenteeism—both unexcused and excused—early in elementary and middle school by tracking attendance in real-time and analyzing absence data at the district, school, grade, and student subgroup levels (3)

-- Ensuring that schools and community partners use attendance data to reach out to parents early, before absences become chronic, to offer support and promote good attendance; also, creating formal collaborations (e.g., School Attendance Review Boards) among local agencies and service providers to engage hard-to-reach families and address underlying causes of absences (3, 8)
+- Ensuring that schools and community partners use attendance data to reach out to parents and students early, before absences become chronic, to offer support; as part of this, increasing formal collaboration (e.g., through school attendance review boards) with local agencies and service providers to engage hard-to-reach families and address underlying causes of absences (3)